After You Adopt

 Litter Box Use

 - SAFe Rescue will register your feline’s microchip via Found Animals Registry.
-Look out for a welcome email from them—you’ll use it to log into your account and confirm that the info we sent them is correct.
+Look out for a welcome email from them—you’ll use it to log into your account and confirm that the information we sent them is correct.
 Found Animals is free for you to register, use, and update!

 - Be sure to keep your contact information current with Found Animals: you can find instructions on updating your info at found.org.